 Stems grow three to ten inches tall from a slim, segmented rhizome where there are tooth-like projections on the root.
 Distinctly divided lance-shaped leaves arise in whorls of three with three to five narrow lobes and teeth along the edges.
 These hairless leaves are greyish green to medium green.
 Each leaf is about three inches long and across.
-Buds come in April with white three-quarter inch flowers blooming in May in a small cluster on the tip of an erect stem.
+One of the earliest-blooming spring ephemerals, the white, three-quarter inch flowers appear in a small cluster on the tip of an erect stem.
 Each four-petal flower is about a three-quarter-inch across with four green or purple sepals, several stamens that have yellow anthers, and one pistil.

 While characteristically white, the fragrant flowers can be tinted pink or light purple.
 Fruits are long, thin two-inch long pods.
 Within each pod, ovoid, somewhat flattened seeds come in a single row.
 Roots create a system of fleshy yet fragile rhizomes that are jointed, running shallowly parallel to the ground.
 By spreading these rhizomes, the Cutleaf Toothwort plant usually forms vegetative colonies.

 While much happens under the surface, this perennial is known as "a true ephemeral species" because it only puts on a show for a little more than a month above ground before the foliage turns yellow and the plant goes dormant.

 Hardy in USDA Zones 3-8, it is native to most of the eastern half of North America west.
 It appears in late April or early May in northern climates and a bit earlier in the south.